13 Team Chat Apps to Drive Your Business

 Twist Pricing: From$6 per user/month for unlimited message history, file storage, and integrations.
 Free with unlimited users including 1-month message history and 5 integrations

-Trillian is a no-frills team chat app geared toward businesses and healthcare professionals.
+Trillian is a no-frills company chat app geared toward businesses and healthcare professionals.

-Trillian’s bare-bones approach to messaging means you won’t get voice or video calls.
+A bare-bones approach means you won’t get voice or video calls with Trillian.
 And there are no collaboration tools.
-What you get is easy-to-use instant messaging, group chats, and file and image sharing.
+What you get is easy-to-use, real-time chatting, group chats, and file and image sharing.
 Trillian also offers the option to either self-host or communicate behind Trillian servers.

-Branding itself as a HIPAA-compliant messenger, Trillian targets the healthcare industry and even plans to roll out client-practitioner messaging.
+Branding itself as a HIPAA-compliant application, Trillian targets the healthcare industry and even plans to roll out client-practitioner chatting.